sushanathomas/Level-Ground/README.md

 # Level Ground

-Philly Water Ice is a responsive website created as part of my software engineering coursework.
+Level Ground is a responsive website created as part of my software engineering coursework.

 ## Technologies Used